 2. Appearance.

 Go to any DFA Consular Offices either within or outside Metro Manila.
-For offices outside Manila, you can finish your appointment in less than 30 minutes because of low volume of applicants.
-Within Metro Manila, it’s usually fully packed with applicants.
+For offices outside Manila, you can finish your appointment in less than 30 minutes because of the low volume of applicants.
+Metro Manila is usually fully packed with applicants.
 Don’t forget to bring your requirements.

-One of the pages of our new 10-year validity passport.
-Looks Cool and patriotic.
+One of the pages of our new 10-year validity passport

 In my case, I was in DFA Aseana.
-But most of the tips and tricks here are applicable to any Consular Offices.
+But most of the tips and tricks here are applicable to any Consular Office.
 Ask the Reception if you have more questions.

 IMPORTANT SIDENOTE: Seafarers Have Special Treatment!